 Pokagon State Park Road Trip from Indy

 Pokagon State Park is one of our favorite places to visit….in the winter!
 I’m sure it’s gorgeous in the summer and spring and fall — the beautiful lake, the wooded areas, the indoor swimming pool, hot tub and sauna for guests at the Inn.
-A trip to Pokagon from Indianapolis is best when done as an overnight or weekend trip but depending on the age of your children, a day trip is worthwhile too.
-Depending on the weather and traffic, it should take about two and a half to three hours from Indy, but we’ve hit major snowstorms and had the drive quickly extend several hours.
+A trip to Pokagon from Indianapolis is best when done as an overnight or weekend trip but depending on the age of your children, a day trip from Indy is worthwhile too.
+Depending on the weather and traffic, it should be just about a three hour road trip from Indianapolis, but we’ve hit major snowstorms and had the drive quickly extend several hours.
 Your drive will take you through Fort Wayne, another one of our favorite Indiana cities.

 Pokagon State Park Toboggan Run